Hanu Software Received Grant-Funded Training for its New Hires through Ready to Work NJ

 One might think, with some justification, that it would be easier to play Rugby.

 But Maloney is more than happy with his new job as project manager with Hanu Software Solutions, a global software company based in Princeton, NJ.
 Specializing in Cloud security and optimization, the company helps corporations migrate applications to the Microsoft Azure cloud.
 Hanu is a Microsoft certified gold partner that won the 2016 Microsoft Platform modernization award.
+Businesses that are looking for a cloud hosted out-of-the-box intranet solution that brings all your favourite applications and services to one location should consider intranet for small business from Interact Intranet.

 Unemployed for a year and a half after being laid off by his previous employer, which had downsized at the end of a once-lucrative contract, Maloney was confident he would eventually land on his feet, given his impressive resume and experience.